revolverocelot1/-webui-faceswap-unlocked/README.md

 ![example](example/example.png)

-**Ethical viewpoint :** The primary purpose of this extension is to facilitate consistency in generated images by enabling face swapping.
-It is important to note that this extension does not implement censorship features.
-While censorship mechanisms can be implemented (as does roop), they are inherently vulnerable to bypass when users have access to the source code.
-Therefore, it is crucial to use this extension responsibly and refrain from utilizing it for malicious purposes.
-We strongly emphasize the ethical use of this extension.
-Please respect the privacy and consent of individuals when swapping faces in images.
-Do not engage in activities that may cause harm, violate privacy rights, or infringe upon the well-being of others.
+**Ethical viewpoint :** The primary goal of this extension is to ensure consistency in generated images through the capability of face swapping.
+It is essential to clarify that this extension does not incorporate censorship functionalities.
+Although censorship mechanisms can be implemented (as demonstrated by roop), they inherently remain vulnerable to bypassing when users have access to the source code.
+Consequently, it is crucial to exercise responsible usage of this extension and abstain from employing it for malicious purposes.
+We strongly emphasize the ethical application of this tool, urging respect for the privacy and consent of individuals when swapping faces in images.
+Engaging in activities that may cause harm, violate privacy rights, or infringe upon the well-being of others is strictly discouraged.

+Furthermore, it is equally important to raise awareness among the general public about the existence of such tools and the ease with which deepfakes can be generated.
+As the technology advances, it becomes increasingly crucial for individuals to exercise critical thinking and skepticism when encountering media content.
+By fostering a culture of media literacy, we can collectively mitigate the potential negative impacts associated with the misuse of these tools and promote responsible use in the digital realm.

+**In the event of violation of the legal and ethical requirements of the user's country or region, this code repository is exempt from liability**

 ## Install